 The Operations Services Bureau is comprised of several divisions that directly provide police services to the community.
 The majority of Police Department personnel and resources is focused on Operations and comprised of Patrol Services, Canine Unit, Traffic Safety Services, School Resource Services, DUI Enforcement, and Criminal Investigations.

-Patrol Services is the lagest and most visible service division of the Bushkill Township Police Department.
+Patrol Services is the largest and most visible service division of the Bushkill Township Police Department.
 As with every Police Department it is the "backbone" of the agency.
-Uniformed officers, using various types of marked patrol vehicles, staff the Patrol Services and is supervised by Corporal David Marino and Corporal Dale Steigerwalt.
+Uniformed officers, using various types of marked patrol vehicles, staff the Patrol Services and is supervised by Sergeant David Marino and Sergeant Dale Steigerwalt.

 While the term "patrol officer" may lead people to believe that the officers' main function is to cruise the streets of the community; that is not the case.
 Patrol Services are typically the first point of contact with citizens and are responsible for handling calls for service, response to apprehend perpatrators and/or stop criminal behavior, problem solving, identifying and addressing trends that affect the safety of people in our community, and enforcement of traffic laws, criminal laws, and Township Ordinances.
 Patrol Services also routinely patrol neighborhoods and business locations throughout their shifts to proactively deter crime through visible patrol.